-- Reviewing financial data and reports before presenting them to the board, discussing them and submitting them to the board of directors. - Disclosures and significant matters regarding the financial statements. - Presenting the internal audit reports, adopting the internal audit plan, following up on the internal audit observations. - Follow up on the company's commitment to laws and legislation related to its work. - Appointing an auditor to examine and evaluate the internal control systems, and review an auditor's report on the internal control systems. - Following up on the work of the external auditors and studying the remarks of the external auditors on the company's financial statements.
+- Reviewing financial data and reports before presenting them to the board, discussing them and submitting them to the board of directors. - Disclosures and significant matters regarding the financial statements. - Presenting the internal audit reports, adopting the internal audit plan, following up on the internal audit observations. - Follow up on the company's commitment to laws and legislation related to its work. - Following up on the work of the external auditors and studying the remarks of the external auditors on the company's financial statements.